171930433/vtk-examples/src/index.md

 Over time we hope that the examples will answer many of the users' questions.
 Some questions won't have a solution in the current example repertoire.
 For those questions, we encourage the user to create a simple example that illustrates either a dilemma or a new solution.

+## Available Languages

-## Examples are available for the following programming languages:
+Examples are available for the following programming languages:

 * [C++](Cxx/)
 * [The new Python interface for VTK](PythonicAPI/)